Exact and sampling methods for mining higher-order motifs in large hypergraphs

 \section{Parameters search}

 \end{appendices} Our approximated algorithm requires different parameters.
-The parameter $S$ controls the number of samples of hyperedges to be performed in order to estimate the count of the patterns of sub-hypergraphs.
+The parameter $S$ controls the number of samples of hyperedges to be performed to estimate the count of the patterns of sub-hypergraphs.
 Without a careful design, directly sampling hyperedges from the hypergraphs leads to unreliable results.
 In fact, the distribution of the size of the hyperedges in a real-world hypergraph is not uniform, leading the algorithm to often sample hyperedges of size $2$, and rarely, for example, hyperedges of size $4$.
 This would result in poor estimations of higher-order motifs involving a group interaction of size $3$ or $4$.

-In order to solve this issue, we divide the sampling in different steps, budgeting the samples from the hyperedges of the different size, ensuring a reasonable amount of hyperedges every size is considered.
+To address this issue, we stratify our sampling process, allocating specific sample budgets to hyperedges of different sizes.
+This ensures a balanced representation of hyperedges across all sizes.
 Let $S_k$ be the number of samples assigned to hyperedges of size $k$.
 We fix the sum of $S_k$ for every $k$ to be equal to $S$.
-We empirically estimate good values for the parameters $S_k$, exhaustively searching among different combinations of values and selecting those that maximize a defined quality function (Pearson's correlation $\rho$ between the exact higher-order motif profile and the estimated one).
+We estimate empirically good values for the parameters $S_k$, exhaustively searching among different combinations of values and selecting those that maximize a defined quality function (Pearson's correlation $\rho$ between the exact higher-order motif profile and the estimated one).
 We perform the analyses on two datasets, one for each macro-domain: \texttt{high school} and \texttt{history}.
-We consider motifs of order $4$, therefore we need to estimate $S_2$, $S_3$ and $S_4$, namely, respectively the amount of samples from the hyperedges of order $2$, $3$ and $4$.
+We consider motifs of order $4$, therefore we need to estimate $S_2$, $S_3$ and $S_4$, namely, respectively the number of samples from the hyperedges of order $2$, $3$ and $4$.
 Given that $S_2 + S_3 + S_4 = S$, one can fix $S_2$, parametrize $S_3$ and $S_4$ to be multiple of $S_2$, and perform exhaustive search.
 We show the results in~\Cref{fig:parameters}.
 Averaging the results of the two matrices, we get that our quality measure is maximized when $S_3 = 3S_2$ and $S_4 = 2S_2$.
 We use these parameters in our experiments.